Ethiopian Airlines: Strategic ambitions and landmarks

-The airline was featured by The Economist as an example of excellence in late 1987, and economist Paul B. Henze recognized it in 2000 as being "one of the most reliable and profitable airlines in the Third World".
+The airline was featured by The Economist as an example of excellence in late 1987, and economist Paul B. Henze recognised it in 2000 as being "one of the most reliable and profitable airlines in the Third World".
 In July 2011, Ethiopian was named Africa's most profitable airline for the year 2010 by Air Transport World, and it has also been praised by AFRAA for its sustained profitability over recent years.

 As a long-term company policy, in addition to the carrier's main activities, revenues are also generated by providing aircraft maintenance to foreign airlines, and specialist training for both Ethiopian and foreign trainees.
 Every year, pilots and technicians graduate from both the Pilot School, inaugurated in 1964, and the Aviation Maintenance Technician School, established in 1967.
 The American Federal Aviation Administration accredited the airline's maintenance division with licence No. ETIY 102F.

 Ethiopian Airlines started Vision 2010 in 2005, which aimed to increase passenger traffic to 3 million, revenue to billion and employees to 6,000 by 2010.
 By 2010, Ethiopian had exceeded all goals set in Vision 2010, and the company's net profit for the fiscal year ended 2010-6-30 was million.
 The results were attributed in part to an aggressive marketing campaign and major cost-cutting measures.

 In 2010, Ethiopian adopted Vision 2025, a 15-year development strategy, under which the airline anticipated increasing its fleet to 120, the number of destinations to 90, carrying more than 18 million passengers and 720000 t of cargo, with 17,000 employees.
 Vision 2025 also considered a fourfold expansion of the capacity building for trainees in the airline's aviation academy.
 Ethiopian achieved its vision 2025 well ahead of time in 2018, with an average growth rate of 25% throughout the decade, a fleet size of 126, and 127 destinations during the 2019/2020 FY.
 Its net profit in the 2018/19 financial year rose to 260 million USD, while its operating revenue rose to 4 billion USD – figures unmatched by any other carrier on the continent.
 Tewolde GebreMariam, the then Group CEO, told The Africa Report "Some of the targets we set in 2010 to be achieved by 2025, we achieved by 2016."
 In 2021/22 FY, the airline posted a revenue of 5 billion USD — a 79% growth compared to the previous year and achieved a 90% growth in profit, culminating in a total of 937 million USD "despite the headwinds of worsening global economic outlook, rising fuel cost and global pandemic".